What it’s like to stay at Best Friends Animal Sanctuary

 Best Friends is loved and supported by the likes of Charlize Theron, Mayim Bialik, Ellen DeGeneres, Moby, Bill Maher, Kelly Slater, The LA Kings, The NY Rangers, and many others.

 To decide how much time to spend there, have a look at the Tours and Activities page, choose what areas you want to tour and/or volunteer at, check the available dates and times (not each tour runs every day and many of the activities overlap), and plan accordingly.
-Tours take 30 minutes to 2 hours, volunteer shifts last about 3 hours (one in the morning and one in the afternoon to choose from).
+Tours take 30 minutes to 2 hours and volunteer shifts last about 3 hours.

 Try to book all activities well in advance to create your dream stay.